 Personal data shall be:

-- Adequate, relevant and limited to what is necessary for relation to the purposes for which they are processed.
+- Adequate, relevant, and limited to what is necessary in relation to the purposes for which they are processed.

 - Accurate and, where necessary, kept up to date.